ChristianChiarulli/Altech-Freedom-Checklist/README.md

 - System76 (core booted versions)
 - Purism (why is the shift key on the right so small)
 - PinebookPro
-- Chromebook (Corebook with mrchromebox and you get a rugged laptop for $60)
+- Chromebook (Coreboot with mrchromebox and you get a rugged laptop for $60)

 ## Video/Streaming Platforms